FOR IMMEDIATE RELEASE

 About the Denver Police Museum

 The Denver Police Museum is a 501(c)(3) charitable organization committed to promoting social impact.
-Through its focus on youth crime prevention education, historic preservation, and community outreach, the Denver Police Museum builds bridges between citizens and the law enforcement of Denver and creates opportunities for shared understanding and community engagement.
-More information available at denverpolicemuseum.org.
+Through its focus on youth crime prevention education, historic preservation, and community outreach, the Denver Police Museum builds bridges between citizens and the law enforcement of Denver and creates opportunities for community understanding and engagement.
+More information at denverpolicemuseum.org.